Kingston by Sea: History

 The area was first settled during the Bronze Age and was also inhabited by Romans.
 By the medieval period, Kingston was a large village whose nucleus was further south than the ancient settlement, which had been on the lower slopes of the South Downs.
 Its subsequent population decline, until increasing urbanisation absorbed it from the late 19th century onwards, may have been due to coastal erosion destroying houses and washing away roads.

 The manor (originally called "Kingston by Shoreham", later "Kingston Bowsey"), in the Rape of Bramber, was held by the de Buci family at the time of the Domesday survey in 1086, and for several centuries afterwards, before descending through other families until the 20th century, when most of its land was sold for development.
 The manor house was first described in the 14th century, but it was rebuilt in the 16th and 17th centuries.
 The present structure was built in the mid-18th century, but has been significantly altered since.
 It was sold for use as a school in the 1940s, and now houses Shoreham College, a private school.
 It is a Grade II listed building.

 Between the mid-19th and mid-20th centuries, several stages of residential development caused Kingston-by-Sea to merge with Shoreham-by-Sea and Southwick.
 This was encouraged by the opening of the railway line between Brighton and Shoreham-by-Sea in 1840, and the development of Shoreham Harbour around the mouth of the River Adur.
 A lighthouse was built on the sea front in 1846, aligned with the harbour entrance.
 At 43 ft high, its light is visible 10 nmi out to sea.

-The population of the parish rose from 46 in 1841 to more than 5,000 in 1951, and the area became almost completely urbanised—although areas of open land remain on the edge of the South Downs and around the St Julian's Church and the neighbouring Shoreham College.
+The population of the parish rose from 46 in 1841 to 5,322 in 1951, and the area became almost completely urbanised—although areas of open land remain on the edge of the South Downs and around the St Julian's Church and the neighbouring Shoreham College.
+On 1 April 1974 the parish was abolished and became part of the unparished area of Shoreham by Sea.